-Competence Competence descriptor Competence formation indicators code (within this course) Student is able to search, UC-1.1 Student is able to applysystematization to UC-1 critically analyze solve tasks; 001 problem situations based UC-1.2 Student is able to search and analyze on a systematic information; approach, and develop a strategy for action Student is able to organize UC-3.1 Student is able to organize team work on UC -3 and managethe work of the project; the team, developing a UC-3.2 student is ableto interact with the team strategy to achieve executive authorities to coordinate all stages of the goal design; Student is able to apply UC-4.1 Student is able to prepare all the necessary modern communication documentation for the project inRussian and a UC -4 technologies in thestate foreign language; language of the UC-4.2 Student is able to communicate on the Russian Federation and project in Russian and a foreign language. foreign language(s) for academic and professional interaction Student is able to UC-5.1 Student is able to understand the social UC-5 analyze and take into organization of society, the specific mentality and account the diversity of outlook of Western and Eastern cultures cultures in the UC-5.2 Student is able to overcome the cultural process of barrier, perceiving cross-culturaldifferences. intercultural interaction Student is able to UC-6.1 Student is able to plan his life determine and implement activities for the period of study in an educational the priorities of his own organization; UC-6 activities and ways to UC-6.2 Student is able to determine the tasks of improve it basedon self- self- development and professional growth, assessment distribute them for long-medium- and short-term with justification of their relevance and determination of the necessary resources; Student is able to transfer GPC-2.1 Student is able to transfer professional professional knowledge knowledge;
+Competence Competence descriptor Competence formation indicators code (within this course) GC-1 Student is able to search, critically analyze GC-1.1 Student is able to applysystematization to solve tasks; problem situations based GC-1.2 Student is able to search and analyze information; on a systematic approach, and develop a information, strategy for action Student is able to organize GC-3.1 Student is able to organize team work GC -3 and managethe work of the team, developing a on the project; GC-3.2 student is ableto interact with the team strategy to achieve the goal executive authorities to coordinate all stages of design; Student is able to apply GC-4.1 Student is able to prepare all the modern communication necessary documentation for the project inRussian GC -4 technologies in thestate language of the and a foreign language; GC-4.2 Student is able to communicate on the Russian Federation and project in Russian and a foreign language. foreign language(s) for academic and professional interaction Student is able to GC-5.1 Student is able to understand the social GC-5 analyze and take into organization of society, the specific mentality and account the diversity of outlook of Western and Eastern cultures GC-5.2 cultures in the Student is able to overcome the cultural barrier, process of perceiving cross-culturaldifferences. intercultural interaction CC (1 Student is able to plan his life Student is able to GC-6.1 Student is able to plan his life activities for the period of study in an educational determine and implement organization; the priorities of his own GC-6.2 Student is able to determine the tasks of GC-6 activities and ways to self- development and professional growth, improve it basedon self- distribute them for long-medium- and short-term assessment with justification of their relevance and determination of the necessary resources; Student is able to transfer GPC-2.1 Student is able to transfer professional professional knowledge knowledge;

-Competence code Competence descriptor Competence formation indicators (within this course) GPC-2 using modern pedagogical techniques; GPC-2.2 Student is able to transfer professional knowledge using information technology.
-PC-10 Readiness to manage the objects of landscape architecture in the field of their functional use, protection and conservation PC-10.1 Readiness to manage the objects of landscape architecture in the field of their functional use, protection and conservation; PC-10.2 Ability to manage objects of landscape architecture.
+Competence code Competence descriptor Competence formation indicators (within this course) GPC-2 using modern pedagogical GPC-2.2 Student is able to transfer professional techniques; knowledge using information technology.
+PC-10 Readiness to manage PC-10.1 Readiness to manage the objects the objects of landscape of landscape architecture in the field of their architecture in the field functional use, protection and of their functional use, e, conservation; protection and PC-10.2 Ability to manage objects of conservation landscape architecture.